programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 ## The Problem of Uneven Distribution of Data

 OK, back to our map.
-Why is the whole US is basically one color?
+Why is the whole US basically one color?

 The grey counties are those for which the *Post* does not record any cases of fatal police shootings; this is about 50% of the counties in the USA.

 But almost all the rest of the counties are a pale-yellow color.
-The exceptions are a few major urban areas (Chicago, Detroit, and Columbus, OH; the biggest exceptions are in the Southwest and, especially, Los Angeles.
+The exceptions are a few major urban areas (Chicago, Detroit, and Columbus, OH); the biggest exceptions are in the Southwest and, especially, Los Angeles.

 This is not terribly helpful.
 Why is the whole country mostly one color?